smile-plzz/entertainment-suite/README.md

 ## Setup and Installation

-This project now includes a small backend component (a Vercel Serverless Function) to check video source availability.
+This project includes a small backend component (a Vercel Serverless Function) to check video source availability.
 To get started:

 1.  **Clone or Download:** Download the project files to your local machine.
-2.  **Install Dependencies (Backend):** Navigate to the project root in your terminal and run `npm install node-fetch` to install the necessary dependency for the serverless function.
+2.  **Install Dependencies:** Navigate to the project root in your terminal and run `npm install` to install both frontend and backend dependencies.
-3.  **Run Locally (Optional - for development with backend):**
+3.  **Run Locally (for development with backend):**
     *   Install Vercel CLI: `npm install -g vercel`
     *   From the project root, run `vercel dev` to start a local development server that includes the serverless function.
-    *   Open `http://localhost:3000` (or the port indicated by Vercel CLI) in your browser.
+    *   Open the URL provided by Vercel CLI (e.g., `http://localhost:3000`) in your browser.
 4.  **Deploy to Vercel:**
     *   Ensure you have a Vercel account and the Vercel CLI installed and logged in (`vercel login`).
     *   From the project root, run `vercel deploy`.
     *   Follow the prompts to deploy your project.
 Vercel will automatically detect the serverless function in the `api` directory.
-5.  **Open `index.html` (Client-side only):** If you only want to run the client-side without the backend availability checks, simply open the `index.html` file in your preferred web browser.
-Note that the video source availability indicators will not function without the backend.

 ## Usage